Theory of magnetoroton bands in moir\'e materials: Supplemental material for ``Theory of magnetoroton bands in moiré materials"

-where $\ket{\Psi_{\bm G}}=\overline{\rho}_{\bm G}\ket{\Psi_0}/\sqrt{\,N S_{\bm G}}$ is a magnetoroton excitation.
-In contrast, the corrections to the magnetoroton energies due to the periodic potential are of order $\lambda$, for this reason we focus our analysis on the effect of the periodic potential on the branch low-energy neutral excitations. \\\\ To obtain the Brillouin-zone-folded (BZ-folded) Hamiltonian \eqref{MB_Hamiltonian}, we use the normalized SMA basis \eqref{Singlemodeapproximation}, i.e.,
+and $|\bm{\kappa}_2| = | \bm{\kappa}_1+\bm {G}|$.
+If we do such a perturbative calculation at the $\bm \kappa-$point, we must use degenerate-state perturbation theory because three excitations that have the same energy at $\lambda=0$ are coupled by the perturbation.
+It follows that the lowest energy shift is linear in $\lambda$ at this wavevector.
+The lowest excitation energy at $\bm \kappa$ must shift downward since the degenerate-state perturbation matrix is traceless.
+Because the lowest eigenvalue goes down linearly at this wavevector and quadratically at other wavevectors, the minimum along the zone-boundary moves quickly to the BZ corner as $|\lambda|$ increases. \\\\ Since the dominant corrections to the magnetoroton energies due to the periodic potential are of order $\lambda$, we focus our analysis on the effect of the periodic potential on the branch low-energy neutral excitations.
+To obtain the Brillouin-zone-folded (BZ-folded) Hamiltonian \cref{eq:matrix_elements} in the main text, we use the normalized SMA basis \cref{Singlemodeapproximation}, i.e.,

-where $\overline{S}({\bm q})$ is the projected structure factor in \eqref{eq:projected_unprojected_S} and we have translational symmetry in the Laughlin state.
+where $\overline{S}_{\bm q}$ is the projected structure factor in \cref{eq:projected_unprojected_S} and we have translational symmetry in the Laughlin state.
 Writing the Schrödinger equation in this SMA state basis, i.e., $ \ket{\Phi_{\bm q}}=\sum_{\bm G} c_{{\bm q}+{\bm G}}\ket{\Psi_{\bm {q}+{\bm G}}} $ with $\bm q$ is restricted to the Brillouin zone, and taking the inner product with $\ket{\Psi_{\bm q+\bm{G'}}}$ on both sides, we find

 This leads to an eigenvalue problem for the Hamiltonian matrix and the expansion coefficients, with states within the BZ decoupled.
 The Hamiltonian matrix elements are $H(\bm q)_{{\bmG}',\bm G}=\braket{\Psi_{\bm {q}+{\bm G}'}|H|\Psi_{\bm q+\bm{G}}}$.
 In the SMA basis, the $H_0$ term is diagonal: